Stephen Sizer: Allegations of antisemitism and misconduct (2012)

-Later allegations of antisemitism and misconduct (2014–22)
+Later allegations of antisemitism and misconduct (2014–2022)

 In September 2014, by the invitation of Hamed Ghashghavi the secretary for international affairs of the "Second New Horizon Conference" Sizer attended the event in Tehran where 9/11 conspiracy theories such as "Zionist Fingerprints on the 9/11 Cover-up" and "9/11 and the Holocaust as pro-Zionist 'Public myths'" were under discussion.
 Sizer himself spoke in the Israel lobby in England session.
 Sizer said he was present at the conference as an "ambassador for reconciliation".
 According to him, the conference was anti-Zionist rather than antisemitic, and he disagreed with many of the speeches which were delivered.

-Dave Rich of the Community Security Trust, a charity which monitors anti-semitism in Britain, queried whether Sizer was still honouring the conciliation agreement he had made with the Jewish community.
+Dave Rich of the Community Security Trust, a charity which monitors antisemitism in Britain, queried whether Sizer was still honouring the conciliation agreement he had made with the Jewish community.
 A spokesman for the British Board of Deputies said that attending "such a hate-filled event is irreconcilable with his position as a minister in the Church of England".

 A few months later, on 20 January 2015 at 9.17 pm, Sizer posted a link on his Facebook page to a 9/11 conspiracy theory article entitled "9-11/Israel did it" on the WikiSpooks website.
 He asked in his posting: "Is this anti-Semitic?
 If so, no doubt I'll be asked to remove it.
 It raises so many questions".
 Sizer clarified that he "never believed Israel or any other country was complicit in the terrorist atrocity of 9/11, and my sharing of this material was ill-considered and misguided."
 Sizer removed the post at the request of the Board of Deputies, who said it was "unquestionably anti-Semitic".
 In correspondence with Jewish News online, he asked that evidence be provided to refute the conspiracy theory.
 After he removed the posting, Sizer continued to insist that it was "encouraging debate".